snowdrop/istio-integration/README-ANSIBLE.md

 - The Ansible parameter `--ask-become-pass` is required in order to prompt you to give your root/sudo password as xhyve requires root access on your machine !

+### Download and install istio distribution

-2. Deploy the Istio distribution on your laptop.
+To deploy the Istio distribution on your laptop, execute this ansible playbook.
 By default, the latest istio [release](https://github.com/istio/istio/releases/) will be installed
 ```bash
 ansible-playbook ansible/main.yml -t install-distro
 ```
 You can change the version to be installed using the variable `istio.release_tag_name` defined under the file `ansible/etc/config.yaml`
 !
 Remark: You must define the location of the folder where you will install istio distro using the `istio.dest` variable.

+### Deploy Istio on OpenShift

-3. Install Istio on Openshift within the namespace `istio-system`.
+To deploy the different components of the istio platform, then execute this plabook.
+It will install Istio on Openshift under the namespace `istio-system`.
 ```bash
 ansible-playbook ansible/main.yml -t install-istio
 ```
+### Bookinfo Demo (optional)

-3. Install Bookinginfo app (optional)
+- Install Bookinginfo app
 ```bash
 ansible-playbook ansible/main.yml -t install-bookinfo
 ```

-4. Open the different applications into your browser (optional)
+- Open the different applications into your browser
 ```bash
 ansible-playbook ansible/main.yml -t launch
 ```